Chapter 1 : The Revival of Chivalry

 “I’m Perri,”I introduced myself in a small voice.
 “It’s nice to meet you Mr. Potter,” I said, taking his hand when it was extended towards me.
 If he was disgusted by my somewhat slippery hands he did not show it, saving me from the task of burying myself under the train tracks.

 “It’s wonderful to finally meet you Perri.
-Please call me Harry,” Harry’s smile was just as warm and inviting as his wife’s; it was no wonder people were so infatuated with the “power couple of the century”--or at least that’s what society calls them.
+Please call me Harry,” Harry’s smile was just as warm and inviting as his wife’s; it was no wonder people were so infatuated with the “power couple of the century”.

 “James, help Perri bring her trunk onto the train.
 It’ll be leaving any second.”
 Ginny said quickly, giving her son a quick kiss on the cheek.